-Why do Digitalization and IoT projects need to think about sustainability now?
+Why do Digitization projects need to think about sustainability now?

 sustainable edge computing

-Bearing that in mind, the growth forecasts for digitization, IoT, and Mobile [7] are concerning.
-The steady increase in data processing, storage, and traffic in the future, comes with a huge electricity demand for this industry.
-[8] In fact, estimations expect the communications industry to use 20% of all the world’s electricity by 2025.
-[9]
+Bearing that in mind, the growth rate for data center demand is concerning.
+The steady increase in data processing, storage, and traffic in the future, comes with a forecasted electricity consumption by data centers to grow by 10% a year [9].
+In fact, estimations expect the communications industry to use 20% of all the world’s electricity by 2025 [10].

 sustainable edge computing